 We must pay for employees to butcher these animals.
 Often we pay immigrants threatened with deportation and forced to work in very bad conditions for low pay and no benefits.
 This adds a dimension of unspeakable misery and oppression.

 The violence in our food makes some believe that violence, oppression and killing is the way to solve problems.
 We have oppression, domestic violence, rape, violent crime and war taking place throughout the world.
 Why do some choose war when they say they want peace?
 Why is it macho to eat meat, solve problems with violence, buy guns, yet still live in fear that we will be attacked?

 It is time to recognize and realize the connections between something we do everyday, a few times per day (eat) and the lives we are living when we are not consuming food.

 Living fruits and vegetables are alive and bring with them life giving properties.
 The cells in a plant are alive when you consume them.
 The cells contain a life-force.
 This nutures the body in every way possible physically, emotionally, mentally and spiritually.
 Find peace through salad.
 A fruit tree bears us its seed (e.g. apple) year after year.

 A few famous vegetarians:

 Disclaimer: The information on this website is not a substitute for diagnosis and treatment by a qualified, licensed professional.
 However, diagnosis and treatment by a qualified, licensed professional is not guaranteed to be correct.
-It is also possible that some unqualified, unlicensed professionals could diagnosis problems just as well as anyone practicing conventional traditional medicine.
-Seek your own knowledge and make your own desicions..
+It is also possible that some unqualified, unlicensed natural healing professionals could diagnosis problems just as well as anyone practicing conventional traditional ones.
+Seek your own knowledge and make your own decisions..